Bonny Island: Structure of the kingdom

+The different houses are known for having individual ancestral headquarters and high chiefs.

 Notable events

 Bonny Island was a hotbed of economic activity right from the 15th century.
 The Portuguese arrived at this time, and the island kingdom subsequently established good relations with them.
 It sent its first ambassador, Prince Abagy, to Portugal in about 1450AD.

 In the 19th Century AD, Bonny Island accepted Christianity through the ministry of Bishop Samuel Ajayi Crowther.
-Prior to this event, the totem of the kingdom had been the iguana.
+Prior to this event, the totem of the kingdom had been the monitor lizard.

 It was also in that century that a civil war was fought between those loyal to Chief Oko Jumbo of the Manilla Pepple house and those loyal to Chief Jaja of the Anne Pepple house.
 This war eventually led to the establishment of the Kingdom of Opobo.

 Bonny today

-With a thriving traditional system and robust cultural heritage, Bonny stands out as one of Nigeria's most vibrant communities.
-Her traditional institution is headed by King Edward William Asimini Dappa Pepple III, Perekule XI, who serves as amanyanabo and natural ruler.
+Bonny's traditional institution is headed by King Edward William Asimini Dappa Pepple III, Perekule XI, who serves as amanyanabo and natural ruler.
 The Chiefs' Council is led by Chief Reginald Abbey-Hart, who is the high chief and head of Captain Hart house.
 Each high chief independently rules his house because the chiefs' council is traditionally seen as a commonwealth of independent nations that came together for the sole purpose of protecting the kingdom as a whole.

 The community is subdivided into two main segments – the mainland and the hinterland.
-The mainland comprises Bonny Island and its segments, namely the Main Island (Township), Sandfield, Iwoama, Orosikiri, Aganya, Ayambo, Akiama, New Road, wilbross pipeline, Workers Camp, and some outlying fishing settlements lying along the Bonny River’s coastline.
+The mainland comprises Bonny Island and its segments, namely the Main Island (Township), Sandfield, Iwoama, Orosikiri, Aganya, Ayambo, Akiama, New Road, Wilbross Pipeline, Workers Camp, and some outlying fishing settlements lying along the Bonny River’s coastline.
 The hinterland includes the village communities such as Kuruma, Ayama, Kalaibiama and Oloma.

-Presently, the Kingdom of Bonny has thirty five chieftaincy houses.
-These are fourteen major chieftaincy houses (five among which are Duawaris); twenty minor chieftaincy houses; and then the George Pepple lineage of the Perekule royal house that has recently been producing kings of the kingdom.
+Presently, the Kingdom of Bonny has thirty-five chieftaincy houses.
+There are fourteen major chieftaincy houses (five among which are Duawaris); twenty minor chieftaincy houses; and then the George Pepple lineage of the Perekule royal house that has recently been producing kings of the kingdom.
 The ancestry of the Perekule royal house may be traced to the Duawaris themselves.

 It was the founding generation of Bonny that established the kingdom's civilisation and commonwealth.
 All the chieftaincy houses, and the people that belong to them, derive their authority in Bonny from their descent from its founders.

+The federal government of Nigeria through partnership with Nigeria LNG Limited is building a 39 km road that will connect Bonny Island to the Ogoni community of Bodo in the mainlaind of Rivers State.
+The road will reduce both the risk and the travel time to the island spent on travelling through air and also boost tourism and economy on the island.
+Babatunde Fashola, Nigeria's minister of works and housing, confirmed at a project commissioning that the road will be ready by the end of 2023.
+The road was flagged off by the vice-president of Nigeria, Professor Yemi Osibanjo in 2017.